 One of three adults age 65 and over will fall this year, and 70% of these falls can be prevented with the appropriate interventions.
 Older adults with neurologic impairments due to stroke or degenerative nerve diseases are at an even higher risk of falls.
-EIM’s Management of Balance/Falls and Neurologic Problems in the Older Adult course is designed to enhance the participant’s knowledge and skill level in the evidence-based management of individuals with neurologic disorders and those who are at increased risk for falls.
+EIM’s Management of Falls and Balance Disorders course is designed to enhance the participant’s knowledge and skill level in the evidence-based management of individuals with neurologic disorders and those who are at increased risk for falls.
 This lab intensive course focuses on the clinical reasoning and hands-on problem solving necessary to effectively integrate evidence-based screening, assessment, intervention, and management techniques into the clinical management of these individuals.
 Participants will work as teams to assess their current treatment practices.
 They will develop plans to implement evidence-based practice into their patient management plans.
 Barriers and facilitators to implementation will be discussed and resources in the community identified.
 Students will complete the course with a quality improvement project which can be used in their clinical practice.

 This course is delivered in a blended learning fashion, combining online and on-site learning experiences to facilitate participant learning.
 An interactive and media-rich online precourse is provided to participants 30 days in advance of an intensive 2-day on-site laboratory weekend.
 The online precourse provides an evidence-based overview of the management of neurological problems and fall risk management strategies using a series of web-based video presentations, key evidence summaries and primary research articles.
 The on-site lab intensive weekend provides participants with case studies, self-assessments, real life problem solving, and group learning.
 The course will have a student to faculty ratio of no greater than 18:1 (16:1 in California).
 An online post-test and on-site skill assessment are used to reinforce course objectives and assess learning.